Jim's Marketing Blog

 • Things they think we want to hear.

-• Things they think will make them look good.
+• Things they think will make them look smart.

 This is why Steve Jobs shunned focus groups.
-He learned that people in focus groups tended to say smart, generous things in order to look good.
+He learned that people in focus groups tended to say things in order to look good.
 He found their feedback to be not only of little real value, but potentially misleading.
-That’s a dangerous mix.
+That’s a dangerous mix, as my previous example demonstrated.

 Whilst we need to listen to what people say.
 We tend to make massively better decisions when we watch what people do.